 Our business has grown and developed rapidly in recent years and we are continuing to realign our compliance function with the size and scope of our business.
 In light of the fact that we are a highly regulated business that processes large volumes of payments, we need to have enhanced processes, procedures and controls in order to provide reasonable assurance that we are operating in compliance with applicable regulatory requirements.
 Given that we store and/or transmit sensitive data of our customers, we have ultimate liability to our customers for our failure to protect this data.
-As discussed in more detail below, we have experienced breaches of our cybersecurity in the past, and future breaches resulting in unauthorized disclosure of data are possible (see - "Our services have been and may continue to be used for fraudulent, illegal or improper purposes, which could expose us to additional liability and harm our business.").
+We have experienced breaches of our cybersecurity in the past, and future breaches resulting in unauthorized disclosure of data are possible (see "- Our services have been and may continue to be used for fraudulent, illegal or improper purposes, which could expose us to additional liability and harm our business").
 In addition, the Russian anti-money laundering laws to which we are subject contain numerous requirements with respect to identification of clients, and documentation and reporting of transactions subject to mandatory control and other suspicious transactions to the relevant authorities.

-Following our acquisition of Rapida LTD in 2015, we have had to devote additional resources to enhance the compliance function within Rapida LTD, which, at the time of our acquisition, was deficient in several areas.
-As of the date of this annual report, we continue to develop and integrate certain control procedures with respect to our projects Flocktory and Billing Online in order to maintain a comprehensive system of controls and procedures across our business.
-There can be no assurance, however, that the measures we undertake will be sufficient to prevent significant deficiencies in the compliance procedures and internal controls of our projects.
+As of the date of this annual report, we continue to develop and integrate certain control procedures with respect to a number of our projects in order to maintain a comprehensive system of controls and procedures across our business.
+There can be no assurance, however, that the measures we undertake will be sufficient to prevent significant deficiencies in the compliance procedures and internal controls of our projects, such as RealWeb, acquired in December, 2022, which was excluded from the assessment of the effectiveness of the Group's internal control over financial reporting (see Item 15 "Controls and Procedures").
 Our failure to implement and maintain effective internal control over financial reporting could result in errors in our financial statements that could lead to a restatement of our financial statements, cause us to fail to meet our reporting obligations and cause investors to lose confidence in our reported financial information, which may result in a decline in the market price of our ADSs.

-Among others, we are subject to the U.S. Foreign Corrupt Practices Act, or the FCPA, which prohibits U.S. companies and their intermediaries from bribing foreign officials for the purpose of obtaining or keeping business or otherwise obtaining favorable treatment, and other laws concerning our international operations.
+Among others, we are subject to the US Foreign Corrupt Practices Act, or the FCPA, which prohibits US companies and their intermediaries from bribing foreign officials for the purpose of obtaining or keeping business or otherwise obtaining favorable treatment, and other laws concerning our international operations.
 Similar legislation in other jurisdictions contains similar prohibitions, although varying in both scope and jurisdiction.
 We have implemented policies and procedures and internal controls designed to provide reasonable assurance that we, our employees, distributors and other intermediaries comply with the anti-corruption laws to which we are subject.
 However, there are inherent limitations to the effectiveness of any policies, procedures and internal controls, including the possibility of human error and the circumvention or overriding of the policies, procedures and internal controls.
 There can be no assurance that such policies or procedures or internal controls will work effectively at all times or protect us against liability under these or other laws for actions taken by our employees, distributors and other intermediaries with respect to our business or any businesses that we may acquire.